Traditional Chinese marriage: Marriage matchmakers during the Ming dynasty

-The matchmakers made a living not only by facilitating successful marriage arrangements, but also by delivering messages between the two families.
+Matchmakers made a living not only by facilitating successful marriage arrangements, but also by delivering messages between the two families.
 When they visited the households to deliver messages, the hosts usually provided them food and drinks to enjoy, hence the verse "Asking for a cup of tea, asking for a cup of alcohol, their faces are 3.3 inches thick (they are really cheeky)."
-However, these "visiting payments" were tiny compared to the payment they receive for a successful marriage.
-The visiting payment was always measured by "wen" or cash.
-Whereas the final payment was measured by "liang" or taels, and one tael was equivalent to a thousand wen.
-Therefore, the brokers would spend most of their time travelling back and forth between the two households to persuade them of the marriage.
-In addition, the matchmakers receive payments for introducing young girls to wealthy men.
-In Zhang Dai's diary The Dream Collection of Tao'an (Tao'an Meng Yi), he described a scene in which matchmakers brought young beautiful girls to the houses of wealthy customers to choose.
-Even if the customer was not satisfied he would reward the matchmaker several hundreds wen.
+However, these "visiting payments" were tiny compared to the payment they received for a successful marriage.
+The visiting payment was always measured by "wen" or cash, whereas the final payment was measured by "liang" or taels.
+(One tael was equivalent to a thousand wen.)
+Therefore, the matchmakers would spend most of their time travelling back and forth between the two households to persuade them to marry.
+In addition, the matchmakers received payments for introducing young girls to wealthy men.
+In Zhang Dai's short essay collection The Dream Collection of Tao'an (Tao'an Meng Yi), he described a scene in which matchmakers brought young beautiful girls to the houses of wealthy customers to choose.
+Even if the customer was not satisfied, he would reward the matchmaker with several hundred wen.

-As marriage brokers, these grannies also possessed the "guilty knowledge" of secret affairs.
-In The Golden Lotus (Jing Ping Mei), the matchmaker Wang speculated that Ximen Qing was fond of the married woman Pan Jinlian, so she introduced Pan to Ximen, helped them to have an affair and hide the secret for them.
-According to the law married woman must be loyal to her husband, and anyone who discovered an affair of the woman should report her immediately.
-Although, the matchmakers were licensed to keep secrets about affairs because keeping privacy of their clients was their obligation.
+As marriage matchmakers, these grannies also possessed "guilty knowledge" of secret affairs.
+In The Golden Lotus (Jin Ping Mei), the matchmaker Wang speculated that Ximen Qing was fond of the married woman Pan Jinlian, so she introduced Pan to Ximen, helped them to have an affair and then hide the secret for them.
+According to the law, married woman had to be loyal to her husband, and anyone who discovered a woman who had an affair should report her immediately.
+Matchmakers were licensed to keep secrets about affairs because keeping privacy of their clients was their obligation.
 Even so, they were usually criticized for doing so.
-In The Golden Lotus Wang was blamed for egging ladies on having improper affairs.
+In The Golden Lotus, Wang was blamed for encouraging ladies to have improper affairs.